top of page

 Thursday will feature Jasper Johns and encaustics.

-These three art forms are a little more specific, and therefore kids often miss the opportunity to learn about and explore all they have to offer.
+These art forms are a little more specific, and therefore kids often miss the opportunity to learn about and explore all they have to offer.

 let's learn together